15 Small Living Room Decor Ideas That Actually Work in Tight Spaces

 https://www.reddit.com/r/InteriorDesign/comments/ho9y3h/modernvintage_plant_filled_living_room/

-Plants can be decor, air purifiers, and hobby all at once.
-This space embraces greenery as a primary design element rather than an afterthought.
+Plants can be decor, air purifiers, and a hobby all at once.
+This space embraces greenery as a primary design element instead of an afterthought or something you bought once and let die.

-Multiple plants in various sizes occupy every available surface from the floor to shelves to the windowsill. r/starbucksordunkin creates a jungle-like atmosphere that feels intentional and abundant rather than cluttered.
-A gray sectional provides seating while a wooden dining table shares the space, making this a true multi-use area.
+Multiple plants in various sizes occupy every available surface from the floor to shelves to the windowsill.
+It creates a jungle-like atmosphere that feels intentional and abundant rather than cluttered or chaotic.

 Mid-Century Modern with Layered Textures